MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2022-02-03-a-failure-mode-of-adhd-medication.md

 ---
 layout: post
 author: Mordecai
-title: "A Failure Mode Of ADHD Medication"
+title: "Taking Advantage Of Being Medicated: Revising Pre-Medication Processes."
 ---

 Recently, I've been forced to consider precisely *how* I do things, how I work